oktadev/okta-blog/_source/_posts/2022-10-20-spring-vault.md

 In a real environment, the config server should be secured.
 Spring Cloud Config Server supports asymmetric key encryption as well, with the server encrypting with the public key, and the clients decrypting with the private key.
 However, the documentation warns about spreading the key management process around clients.

-## Vault as a Configuration Backend with Spring Cloud Vault
+## Vault as a configuration backend with Spring Cloud Vault

 {% img blog/spring-vault/vault-logo.png alt:"Vault logo" width:"300" %}{: .pull-right }